jdvigil/jaydeevigil/README.md

 👋 Hi, I’m @jaydeevigil

-This repo serves as a place for me to store some odds and ends, as well as provide a place for my portfolio.
+This repo serves as a place for me to use as a space for my portfolio, and some projects I'm working on.

 <!---
 jaydeevigil/jaydeevigil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.